 It seems companies are feeling pretty motivated to flex their privacy guns for customers at the moment… and maybe we have Snowden to thank for that.
 EFF Activism Director Rainey Reitman said: “The sunlight brought about by a year’s worth of Snowden leaks appears to have prompted dozens of companies to improve their policies when it comes to giving user data to the government.”

-Heading up the blacklist is Snapchat with one star, and that was only awarded for publishing law enforcement guidelines; guess they won’t be off the lame list any time soon.
+Heading up the deny list is Snapchat with one star, and that was only awarded for publishing law enforcement guidelines; guess they won’t be off the lame list any time soon.
 Amazon.com also came in with a disappointing two stars, and Adobe, Foursquare and Comcast had three each.

 So if you’re looking for someone who’s going to help you out in a pickle, six stars are where it’s at; and it’s worth finding out exactly how hard the company you’re using will fight on your behalf.